c3sr/mlmodelscope/README.md

   - `TaskName.scss`

 - Create a new story for the task in `QuickInput.stories.js`
+  - For the sample inputs, you'll create them below.
+Come back and import them here once you have.

 - If the task requires new input type(s), you will need to add those:
   - Add the new input type to `TaskInputTypes` and `QuickInputType`